Choose your lifeA ONLINE Group for Teens Living in Ontario

 How do I register my teen for the group?

 Because there has been tremendous interest in the online teen group, we will be running it regularly and registration is ongoing.
 Please contact Dr. Turrell (email@example.com) to have your teens’ name put on the waiting list and to arrange an Orientation Session, free of charge.

 We can answer any questions you have, and we can check with you to ensure, as best we can, that the group is appropriate for what your teen is experiencing.

 What is the cost?

-The cost is $550, payable prior to first week.
+The cost will be determined closer to fall 2021 and we generally ask that the full fee be paid prior to first week.
 If you are currently undergoing extreme financial hardship, please don’t hesitate to ask about a lower fee.

 How do I pay?